Is it a good time to buy EUR from Australian Dollars?

 Is it a good time to buy Euros with AUD?

-Will the Euro get stronger in the second half of 2025?
+Will the Euro get stronger in the second quarter of 2026?

 What is the EURAUD forecast in weeks?